gohypergiant/react-component-hierarchy/README.md

 Currently rch is v1 and has the following requirements to understand your code:

-- Must have one default export per component source file
+- Component source files may use either a default export or named exports
 - Components may be defined in any way (es6 `React.Component` class, functional stateless, or react.createClass)
 - Must use raw non-transpiled JS.
 - Must use JSX